g-h-0-S-t/HTML_CSS_Xtractr/README.md

 **Description :** A Tool to point elements on a webpage using mouse pointer and extract HTML and CSS.

+The tool provides you a form that you can drag around and has fields that populates when you hover your mouse on an element.

+You can copy the values from the form fields and use it in your development.

 **Usage :** Copy - Paste the code from the JS file into the browser console and hit enter or save it as a bookmark and click on it when on a webpage.

 **Screenshot :**